jfbrennan/retchful/README.md

 # RETCHful
-RETCHful is three simple functions that make doing REST calls more reliable and enjoyable than using `fetch` directly.
+RETCHful is three simple functions that make doing RESTful calls more reliable and enjoyable than using `fetch` directly.
 It works on both client and server.

 ## API